2012–13 I-League

 The 2012–13 I-League was the sixth season of the I-League, the Indian professional league for association football clubs, since its establishment in 2007.
 The season began on 6 October 2012 and finished on 12 May 2013 with Churchill Brothers crowned champions in matchday 25.

 Dempo were the defending champions, having won their third I-League title the previous season.

 On 29 December 2012, Mohun Bagan were barred from competing in the I-League for 2 years following a decision taken by the I League core committee.
 This was because they failed to turn up in the second half of the match against East Bengal because of crowd trouble.
 All their results in the I-League were declared null and void and all their remaining fixtures were cancelled.

-But on 15 January 2013, Mohun Bagan appealed against the decision to ban them from the league and were reinstated, but would start on 0 points.
+But on 15 January 2013, Mohun Bagan appealed the decision to ban them from the league and were reinstated, but would start on 0 points.